Alfa Romeo “RL”, Martin King, 1923

-The RL was designed in 1920 according to the new “3000” formula for international races due to come into force in 1921.
-Produced in seven series, four racing and formal models until 1927, the car collected many racing triumphs, as the 1923 Targa Florio with a RL Targa Florio driven by Ugo Sivocci.
+The RL was designed in 1920 following the technical requirements of the new “3000” racing formula that entered into force in 1921.
+Produced in seven series and four models (both racecars and road cars) until 1927, the car collected many racing successes, like the 1923 Targa Florio, won by Ugo Sivocci behind the wheel of an RL Targa Florio.

-The car shown in the museum has the Alfa Romeo badge without the laurel crown, which was added only after the firm won the 1925 GP cars World Championship.
-This car was sold as a rolling chassis (as usual for the important cars in those days) to Australia, where it was fitted with a tourer body built by Martin King Coachbuilder in Melbourne.
-Its manual windscreen wiper is controlled from the cockpit; the horn is electric, but the car is fitted with also a manual operating trumpet as often the batteries had insufficient range.
-The rear mirror is placed at the rear of the headlamp, on the chauffeur’s right side.
+The car exhibited at the museum still has the Alfa Romeo badge without the laurel wreath, which was added later, after the company won the 1925 World Championship.
+This car was sold as a rolling chassis (a common practice for iprestigious cars at the time) in Australia, where it was fitted with a torpedo body built by the coachbuilder Martin King from Melbourne.
+The windscreen wiper is manual and controlled from the cockpit; the horn is electric, but the car is also fitted with a manual operating trumpet since the batteries often had insufficient range.
+The rear mirror is placed on the back of the headlamp, located on the chauffeur’s right side.

 "This car comes from Australia, it's very reliable and I attended many car meets like the Sardinia and Sicily tour with it.
 I consider this a significant car"